Gloompashcy/Practice-Hands/README.md

 This mod requires the [latest steamodded alpha version](https://github.com/Steamopollys/Steamodded)

 # Current Progress
-Currently, 5 hands and 5 planets have been added.
+Currently, 8 hands and 8 planets have been added.
-The next major release will increase this number to 8, following major releases will include bathes of 4 to 8 hands.
+Future 0.x.0 releases will include bathes of 4 to 8 hands, in sets of 2 to 6 unique types.

 # Added Hands
 ## Mingles